-R Request for a leave of absence
+Request for a leave of absence

-In line with the Trust's SW1 al circumst ances warrant a leave
+In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave

 of absence.
 Please complete this form and submit it to reception at your child's academy.

+Please complete this form and submit it to reception at your child's academy.

 Academy:

 Name of child(ren):

 Class:

 Dates (inclusive): From: То:

-Please state the reasons for the request: You may submit a covering letter.
+Please state the reasons the request: You may submit a covering letter. for

 Name of parent(s)

 submitting request:

 Signature:

 For academy use:

 Current attendance:

 Authorised: Unauthorised :

-Date parent(s) informed / letter sent:
+Date parent(s) informed letter sent: /

 SLT sign-off: Name: